Gai Jatra Festival of Nepal

 Cartoons, comic books, cross-dressing, mimicry, poetry, street theatre, speeches; you name it, and you will be able to enjoy all of these and more both on the streets and stages (dabali).
 There will be music and feasting everywhere.
-In recent times the public has complained that some of the presented materials are of poor taste and downright vulgar.
-This festival is a great outlet to release resentment, annoyance, dissatisfaction while making fun of those whom you usually would not be permitted to be ridiculed.
+Recently, the public has complained that some of the presented materials are of poor taste and downright vulgar.
+This festival is a great outlet to release resentment, annoyance, and dissatisfaction while making fun of those whom you usually would not be permitted to be ridiculed.

 Traditionally the parade walked past the palaces of the old Malla period in the valley.
 The parade marches past Birendra International Convention centre (BICC), where the reinstated parliament meets.
-The politicians need to be reminded of the corruption and inconveniences that the Nepalese must bear with and make sure the politicians are reminded that the public sees everything.
+The politicians need to be reminded of the corruption and inconveniences that the Nepalese must bear and make sure the politicians are reminded that the public sees everything.

 There is a similar story that prevails from the time of the Buddha.
 When the Buddha was going around giving Dhamma lessons, a woman named Krishna Gautami approached him, carrying a dead child and wailing.
 She insisted that her child be brought back to life if he was as great as people claimed.
-So the Buddha gently asked the woman to get some mustard seeds from a house where no deaths had taken place so that he could sprinkle the seeds on the child to bring them back to life.
+So the Buddha gently asked the woman to get some mustard seeds from a house where no deaths had occurred so that he could sprinkle the seeds on the child to bring them back to life.